anshumandas/whatsApp-fire/README.md

 * A separate thread can create summary of the *conversation*.
 This can be triggered and added when a conversation is closed.
 * Individual messages could be truncated or archived as a separate EOD job or on session closure via a separate thread
 * Each *conversation* summarization can lead to some customer insights that can be added to the user level.
 E.g. we can add the last *conversation* finish timestamp.
-* If the user does not have any previous sessions, then state is new, and we send a welcome message on first interaction of a session
+* If the user does not have any previous *conversation*, then state is new, and we send a welcome message on first interaction of a session
 * If the user does have previous sessions, we send a "Welcom Back" or "How are you doing today" based on the last interaction date
-* Closure of a conversation is done by a standard closure template
+* Closure of a *conversation* is done by a standard closure template

 **Steps**